ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 ibmcloud cdb deployment-connections example-deployment -u <newusername> --all [--endpoint-type <endpoint type>]
 ```

 If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 If you don't specify an endpoint type, the connection string returns the public endpoint by default.
-If your deployment only has a private endpoint, you have to specify `--endpoint-type private` or the commands return an error.
+If your deployment has only a private endpoint, you must specify `--endpoint-type private` or the commands return an error.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).

 ## Getting Connection Strings from the API

 To retrieve user's connection strings from the API, use the [`/users/{userid}/connections`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) endpoint.
-You have to specify in the path which user and which type of endpoint (public or private) should be used in the returned connection strings.
+You must specify in the path which user and which type of endpoint (public or private) will be used in the returned connection strings.
 The user and endpoint type is not enforced.
 You can use any user on your deployment with either endpoint (if both exist on your deployment).
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{userid}/connections/{endpoint_type}'
 ```